Where To Stay In Tulum

 Top Boutique Hotels in Tulum

 I actually wrote a whole post just on my top boutique hotels in Tulum that you can read here.
 But in brief, I have chosen my top two on the beach and in Tulum town for this post.
-Most of the beachfront accommodation in Tulum are boutique hotels so you will be spoilt for choice if this is what you are looking for.
+Most of the beachfront accommodations in Tulum are boutique hotels so you will be spoilt for choice if this is what you are looking for.

 Top Boutique Hotels in Tulum on the Beach